 If you have a "stone of memory" with a mysterious power, you can detect the creatures that appear in the museum and record which creatures you encountered .
 It's rather heavy, but it's safe even for small children because it is guided to hang it diagonally on the body with the attached string.

 The "Record Stone" is easy to use, and when you first approach a creature, the following screen will be displayed.

 However, it is not OK if you find it, and you need to refer to the hints displayed on the screen in order to record the creatures.
 In the case of the image above, it says, "Turn upside down from the top of the tree and record how you catch the food."

 When I waited until it moved according to the hint, the creature's body glowed white.
 At this timing, I will touch the white circle on the screen.

-Only by touching the white circle at the right time and recording the creature on the "record stone", I was able to know the name, habitat, and ecology.
+It was not until I touched the white circle at the right time that the creature was recorded on the "stone of record" that I was able to know its name, habitat, and ecology.

-In this way, it is a facility where you can not only learn about the real ecosystem and nature of living things, but also enjoy collecting creatures by finding and getting them.
+In this way, it is a facility where you can not only learn about the real ecosystem and nature of living things, but also collect and enjoy living things.

 The hints displayed were interesting because there were many things that taught the individuality of the creatures, such as "the way parents watch over their children" and "the way the top and bottom are reversed".

 By the way, the ★ mark at the top of the screen is the degree of rarity in the museum.
 Rarity was set from 1 to 3.
-(In the image, Margay's rarity seems to be 1, but this is because I shot it in the middle of being displayed, it is actually rarity 2)
+(In the image, Margay's rarity seems to be 1, but this is because it was taken while it was being displayed, and it is actually rarity 2.)

 The reason is that the creatures that appear depending on the time zone change as mentioned above, but if you get too close, the creatures will be alert and run away .
 In order not to waste your time, you have to keep a reasonable distance.